The Five Love Languages Might Seem Cliché. But, Damn, Are They Good for Your Marriage

+Love is patient and it is kind.
+But the way in which it is best expressed varies from person to person.
+We all respond to different types of affection, different love languages.
 In 1992, Gary Chapman, a senior associate pastor at Calvary Baptist Church in Winston-Salem, North Carolina, published The Five Love Languages: How to Express Heartfelt Commitment to Your Mate.
-In the book, Dr. Chapman says that the ways in which we express and experience love can be broken down to five “languages”: receiving gifts, quality time, words of affirmation, acts of service (devotion), and physical touch.
-It sounds cliché, doesn’t it?
-But since its release, The Five Love Languages has gone on to become a best-seller, remained on the New York Times Best Seller List since 2009, and love language is a pretty ubiquitous term.
-And there’s a reason for that: It works.
+In it, Dr. Chapman explains that the ways in which we express and experience love can be broken down to five “love languages”: receiving gifts, quality time, words of affirmation, acts of service (devotion), and physical touch.
+It sounds cliché, almost sickly sweet.
+But since its release, The Five Love Languages has gone on to become one of the most purchased relationship advice books, remaining on the New York Times Best Seller List since 2009.
+Now, the phrase “love languages” is an unavoidable part of modern vernacular.
+There’s a reason for that: It works.

-“Many times we are expressing love to the other person, but we’re doing it in a way that would make us feel loved if they expressed it to us,” says Chapman.
+“Many times we are expressing love to the other person, but we’re doing it in a way that would make us feel loved if they expressed it to us,” says Dr. Chapman.
 “We’re not expressing in a way that would make them feel loved.
-So I think understanding that we do have different love languages, that there are different ways in which we perceive love emotionally, [is important].
+So I think understanding that we do have different love languages, that there are different ways in which we perceive love emotionally, is important.
 So if I really want to be effective, then I’ll choose to speak the love language of the other person.”